miklosme/gl-react-color-blending/README.md

 ## Other API

-`import ColorBlending, { getAllBlendNames, blendModeCodes } from 'gl-react-color-blending';`
+`import ColorBlending, { blendNames, blendShaderCodes } from 'gl-react-color-blending';`

-`getAllBlendNames`: Every supported blend mode name in an array.
+`blendNames`: Every supported blend mode as an array of strings.

-`blendModeCodes`: Shader codes in plain text (glsl code).
-You can inject it to your own shader code with ES2015 template strings.
+`blendShaderCodes`: Shader codes in plain text (glsl code).
+You can inject it to your own shader.

 ## Licence